-Diffusion models [26], [27] are a recently introduced class of deep generative models which are able to sample from complex, high-dimensional distributions through an iterative denoising process.
-Intuitively, to generate a sample, the model starts from pure Gaussian noise and iteratively removes a small amount of noise over the course of many iterations until a realistic sample is generated.
-Due to their state-ofthe-art performance in a wide range of domains, including images [28], audio [29], and video [30], diffusion models have become a popular tool for generative modeling of complex data.
+Diffusion models [26], [27] are a recently introduced class of deep generative models that can sample from complex, high-dimensional distributions through an iterative denoising process.
+Intuitively, to generate a sample, the model starts from pure Gaussian noise and iteratively removes a small amount of noise for many iterations until a realistic sample is generated.
+Due to their state-of-the-art performance in a wide range of domains, including images [28], audio [29], and video [30], diffusion models have become a popular tool for generative modeling of complex data.
 While GANs have seen some success in precipitation nowcasting [31], [32], they are often difficult to train [33] and can suffer from mode collapse [34], [35], limiting their use in obtaining well-calibrated uncertainty estimates.
-Moreover, there is evidence that diffusion models are able to outperform GANs in perceptual quality on natural images [36], further motivating the use of diffusion models in precipitation retrieval.
+Moreover, there is evidence that diffusion models can outperform GANs in perceptual quality on natural images [36], further motivating the use of diffusion models in precipitation retrieval.

 In what follows, we provide an informal discussion of the key ideas underpinning diffusion models.
-We refer to Asperti et al. [37] for additional details regarding diffusion models in the context of precipitation nowcasting, and [38] for an in-depth tutorial.
+We refer to Asperti et al. [37] for additional details regarding diffusion models in the context of precipitation nowcasting and [38] for an in-depth tutorial.

 We first introduce some notation.
-We will use \mathbf{x}0 to denote a precipitation image from our training distribution, i.e., a 64×64 pixel image representing the accumulated precipitation at 5 km resolution as observed by MRMS over a 320×320 km2 subset of the study region.
-The variable z represents the corresponding $64 \times 64 \times D$ input vector, with D = 23 (10 SSMI/S channels + 13 single-band ABI images).
-Together, the pair $(\mathbf{x}0, \mathbf{z})$ comprise a sample from the joint data distribution $p_0(\mathbf{x}0, \mathbf{z})$.
-Our goal is to construct a probabilistic model $p{\theta}(\mathbf{x}0 | \mathbf{z})$ of the distribution of precipitation images \mathbf{x}0 conditioned on the MW/IR information contained in \mathbf{z} , where θ represents the set of model parameters.
-After learning such a model, we will be able to sample predictions $\mathbf{x}0 \sim p{\theta}(\mathbf{x}0 | \mathbf{z})$ from this learned distribution for given covariates \mathbf{z} .
+We will use \mathbf{x}0 to denote a precipitation image from our training distribution, that is, a 64 × 64 pixel image representing the accumulated precipitation at 5-km resolution as observed by MRMS over a 320 × 320 km2 subset of the study region.
+The variable z represents the corresponding 64 × 64 × D input vector, with D = 23 (10 SSMI/S channels + 13 single-band ABI images).
+Together, the pair (\mathbf{x}0 , \mathbf{z}) comprise a sample from the joint data distribution $p_0(\mathbf{x}0, \mathbf{z})$.
+Our goal is to construct a probabilistic model $p{\theta}(\mathbf{x}0|\mathbf{z})$ of the distribution of precipitation images \mathbf{x}0 conditioned on the MW/IR information contained in \mathbf{z} , where θ represents the set of model parameters.
+After learning such a model, we will be able to sample predictions $\mathbf{x}0 \sim p{\theta}(\mathbf{x}0|\mathbf{z})$ from this learned distribution for given covariates \mathbf{z} .

-A. Constructing a diffusion model
+A. Constructing a Diffusion Model

 Diffusion models consist of two stochastic processes.
-The first, often called the forward process, is a procedure which gradually destroys the information contained in a precipitation image x_0 over many iterations.
-At the end of the forward process, the image x_0 is turned into an image whose pixels are pure noise.
-The forward process is fixed prior to training the model and involves no learning.
+The first, often called the forward process, is a procedure that gradually destroys the information contained in a precipitation image \mathbf{x}0 over many iterations.
+At the end of the forward process, the image \mathbf{x}0 is turned into an image whose pixels are pure noise.
+The forward process is fixed before training the model and involves no learning.

-The second process, called the reverse process, is obtained by running the chosen forward process backwards in time.
-That is, the reverse process starts from pure noise and gradually adds more information into the image over many iterations, eventually generating an image which resembles a realistic precipitation image.
-However, the analytical form of the true reverse process is intractable, and thus we will need to learn an approximation of the reverse process using a neural network.
+The second process, called the reverse process, is obtained by running the chosen forward process backward in time.
+That is, the reverse process starts from pure noise and gradually adds more information into the image over many iterations, eventually generating an image that resembles a realistic precipitation image.
+However, the analytical form of the true